grafana/scenes/docusaurus/docs/scene-layout.md

   md?: SceneFlexItemPlacement;
 ```

 We really recommend setting a minHeight on all children of layout that use `column` direction.
-This will make sure that they don't get squashed to much on smaller screens.
+This will make sure that they don't get squashed too much on smaller screens.
 If you set minHeight or height on a SceneFlexLayout you do not need
-to set it on each child as they will inherit this constraint.
+to set it on each child as they will inherit these constraints.

 ### Step 4.
 Add panels to flex layout items